pallocchi/vista-kt/Module.md

 # Package xmas.math

-Contains the precision number implementation and math related stuff.
+Contains the number implementations and related functions, such `min` or `max`.